Growing Intercultural Leaders

-GIL is a professional development opportunity for faculty and staff designed to cultivate the intercultural leadership skills that will move Purdue -- West Lafayette toward more inclusion, equity and belonging.
+GIL is a professional development opportunity for faculty and staff at Purdue West Lafayette and Indianapolis.
+It is designed to cultivate the intercultural leadership skills that will enhance a sense of community on campus and contribute to a better world pursued through intercultural growth and partnerships.

-As a program outcome, GIL aims for broad inclusion of participants across job status, campus unit, race, ethnicity, ability, gender identity, sexuality, religion, nationality, age, and more.
+As a program outcome, GIL aims for broad reach across job status, campus unit, and perspective.
 It also seeks to build a community of current and past participants and mentors for ongoing personal and professional growth.

-The GIL program provides two levels of support for faculty and staff who work as teachers, mentors and advisors with students and/or with other faculty and staff on campus.
+The GIL program provides two levels of support for faculty and staff who work as teachers, mentors and advisors to students and/or with other faculty and staff on campus.

 At the scholarship level, GIL participants complete Dr. Tara Harvey's online course, Facilitating Intercultural Learning, during fall semester.
 During spring semester, they are assigned a mentor to support their continuing work toward their personal development goal and to set in motion the project related to their professional goal.
 CILMAR covers the cost of the course (value $2500).
 The scholarship level calls for a commitment of one academic year and an end-of-year report.